 Divergent Veronica Roth

 In Beatrice Prior’s world, society is divided into five factions, each dedicated to the cultivation of a particular virtue.
 On an appointed day of every year, all 16-year-olds must select the faction to which they will devote the rest of their lives.
 Beatrice makes a choice that surprises everyone, including herself.
 But she also has a secret, and as she discovers the unrest and growing conflict that threaten to unravel her seemingly perfect society, she learns that her secret might help her save those she loves -- or it might destroy her.
-(Sequel: Insurgent)
+(Sequels: Insurgent and Allegiant.)

 Nothing Janne Teller